mailru/FileAPI/README.md

 <a name="FileAPI.each"></a>
 ### FileAPI.each(obj`:Object|Array`, callback`:Function`[, thisObject`:Mixed`])`:void`
-Iterate over a object or array, executing a function for each matched element.
+Iterate over an object or array, executing a function for each matched element.

 * obj — array or object
 * callback — a function to execute for each element.